 To be 100% sure about the build and design quality I opened up the amp.
 Inside is a smartly designed, well laid-out printed circuit board (PCB) with miniaturized components and good build quality.
 There’s a very beefy power transformer.
 Components are high-quality and the assembly is well done.
 The 9705’s internal components are very similar as well (not shown)

 I wasn’t kidding earlier when I mentioned I’d be digging deep into the details!
 One great way to really find out about the quality of an amp is to open it up and give it a more thorough look.

 As you can see above in the images, Pioneer uses miniaturized surface mount technology (SMT) components to keep circuit space to a minimum and optimize sound quality.

-Additionally, I noticed the capacitors and transformers that make up the power supply were glued into place for added durability and vibration resistance.
+Additionally, I noticed the capacitors and transformers that make up the power supply are into place for added durability and vibration resistance.
 That’s something you don’t always see, sadly.

-It’s important to remember that the GM-D9605 sits in a “sweet spot” in terms of cost vs quality & performance: not cheap, but not too expensive, either.
+It’s important to remember that the GM-D9605 & D9705 sit in a “sweet spot” in terms of cost vs quality & performance: not cheap, but not too expensive, either.